idrummer83/Smooth-Anchor-Scrolling/README.md

 * BB OS10 Software

-Despite not being tested in previous versions of Internet Explorer i have full-faith that it will work back to IE7 and it's predecessor as it's leveraging jQuery functions such as .animate, .closest and others.
-See the Editor view for full code.
+Despite not being tested in previous versions of Internet Explorer i have full-faith that it will work back to IE7 and it's predecessor as it's leveraging jQuery functions such as `.animate`, `.closest` and others.

 ## Demo